 Because they work on the same principles found in retargeted ads, email remarketing can achieve better marketing results compared to traditional digital advertising like Facebook Ads and Google AdWords campaigns.

 1. Re-engage your customers

-Well, email remarketing can use tracked information to display super relevant ads in emails: you could show your customers special offers related to that product they just saw.
+Email remarketing can use tracked information to display relevant ads in emails.
+You can re-engage visitors by showing them special offers related to the product they just saw.

-If used wisely, email retargeting helps your company re-engaging inactive customers and increasing customer retention among active users.
+If used wisely, email retargeting helps your company re-engage inactive customers and increase customer retention among active users.

 2. Achieve better clickthrough rates